Printing will be unavailable at East Regional Library on Tuesday, April 14, and Wednesday, April 15, due to maintenance.

 En todas las ubicaciones de la biblioteca

-Summer Reading 2025 will take place over seven weeks, running from Saturday, June 14 to Saturday, August 2, 2025.
-This year’s theme, “Color Our World,” celebrates the many ways art enriches our lives—by bringing people together, encouraging dialogue, reflecting diverse experiences, and inspiring creativity and self-expression.
+Summer Reading 2026 will take place over eight weeks, running from Monday, June 15, to Saturday, August 8, 2026.
+This year’s theme, “Unearth a Story,” celebrates the joy of discovery that reading brings.
 Programs and special events will be hosted at all seven Durham County Library locations, with each offering a unique lineup.
-Summer Reading is a fun experience for the entire community and patrons of all ages are invited to participate.
+Summer Reading is a fun experience for the entire community – patrons of all ages are invited to participate.
 We look forward to reading and learning with you!

 About Summer Reading